Meet the Other Phone. Protection built in.

-Best robot mops for keeping floors clean and shiny
+Best robot vacuum and mop UK for keeping floors clean and shiny in 2026

-When you have children or pets (or both) in your home, it’s almost impossible to keep your floors clean.
-But if you invest in a robot mop, you could come home to sparkling floors every day.
+When you have children or pets (or both) at home, it’s almost impossible to keep your floors clean, even with the very best vacuum cleaner and best carpet cleaner to hand.
+But if you invest in a robot mop, you could come home to sparkling floors every day without having to lift a finger.

 Similar to robot vacuum cleaners, which save you from having to get your regular vacuum cleaner out for every spillage, robot mops will do all the hard work for you every time your floors get dirty.
 All you need to do is make sure the water tank is full.
 The mop will then get to work using pre-programmed patterns and an integrated mop cloth to tackle dirt in various areas of your home.

-Some robot mops have been designed to do both mopping and vacuuming, with other handy features include mapping technology, sensors for navigating around carpet and furniture, voice control and phone activation.
-But which models are best?
+Some robot mops have been designed to do both mopping and vacuuming, with other handy features include mapping technology, sensors for navigating around carpets and furniture, voice control and phone activation.
+But which models are the best?

-Whether you’ve got a small apartment or a large house, here are the best robot mops to buy in 2023 to suit all needs.
+We've scoured the Mumsnet forums to see which robot mops families rate and which ones aren't worth investing in.
+Whether you’ve got a small flat or a large house, here are the best robot mops to suit your needs.

 • Vibrates to scrubs floors